-In this article, we’ll cover the Goals action.
-I’ll explain how this action works and give you examples on how to use it.
+In this article, we’ll cover how the Goal action works and give you examples of how to use it.

 Goals is a way to move a contact to another location in an automation when they meet specific conditions.
 Once a contact meets the requirements you set up in your goal, they will immediately skip over the steps before the goal and proceed from the goal action forward.

 You can use Goals to trigger other automations, send targeted messages, adjust lead and contact scoring, update a deal, and more.
 You can also use data from Goals in advanced searches, list segments, “If/Else” forks in automations, and contact or deals score rules.

 For instance, you might have a series of emails promoting a certain product.
 You could create a goal that is “Contact visits purchase page.”
 When that goal is met, your automation can update a deal associated with that contact and send out a series of follow-up emails.

 You might also create a goal for “Contact clicks on link.”
 When that goal is achieved, you can have them skip a series of emails and move them to another section of your automation where you can tag them and send them targeted messages, based on the link they clicked in your email.

 The Goal action is located under the “Conditions and Workflow” section on the automation actions.